pmkruyen/dearscholar/readme.md

 [![Build Status](https://travis-ci.com/pmkruyen/dearscholar.svg?branch=master)](https://travis-ci.com/pmkruyen/dearscholar)

+# Notification
+Due to some personal and personnel changes, DearScholar is currently offline.
+Contact me if you want to use the app in your own research.
+We are exploring ways to relauch DearScholar.
+Thank you for your interest. 👋

 # Overview
 Because collecting longitudinal data becomes more important in academic research nowadays and because limitations with available tools, DearScholar has been developed.